the-blazing-dev/BlazingNotes/docs/decisions/0002-indexeddb-access.md

 * [Johnjalani.Blazor.IndexedDB.WebAssembly](https://www.nuget.org/packages/Johnjalani.Blazor.IndexedDB.WebAssembly) (there are quite similar ones around)

 The first one is a more low-level abstraction that makes use of the [idb](https://github.com/jakearchibald/idb) JS library.
+It's current version is marked as preview, but it looks quite stable.

 The second one is a high-level abstraction that mimics some EF-like behavior and depends on the first one.

 First investigations showed that the second NuGet pulls all entries into memory on initialization.